-The way to build a strong business case for your water-use efficiency program is to carry out a cost-benefit analysis demonstrating investment cost, saving benefits, payback periods, and benefit-cost ratios.
-The following are key steps to help you complete your cost-benefit analysis to retrofit faucets, showerheads, and toilets.
-The retrofit consists of installing flow regulators for faucets and showerheads and replacement of toilet trim (flushing system).
-An example of a case study for a selected hotel is also shown.
+The way to build a strong business case for your water-use efficiency program is to carry out a costbenefit analysis demonstrating investment cost, saving benefits, payback periods, and benefit-cost ratios.
+The following are key steps to help you complete your cost-benefit analysis to retrofit faucets and toilets.
+The retrofit consists of installing flow regulators for faucets and replacement of toilet trim (flushing system).
+An example of a case study for a selected office building is also shown.